 In 2023, expect B2B sales language to simplify, imagery to become more interactive and captivating, and marketing channels to expand from professional platforms like LinkedIn to include personal platforms such as Facebook, Instagram, and Discord.

 Explore our report on Language Matters and how words can significantly impact your B2B sales cycle.

-Public relations has always been key to B2B marketing, and in 2023, it will be truer than ever.
+Effective public relations has always played a crucial role in B2B marketing, and in 2023, its significance will be more pronounced than ever.

-At Current Asia, we know how to leverage PR so you can visibly
+At Current Asia, we possess the expertise to leverage PR effectively, enabling you to achieve tangible results:

 - Shorten the sales cycle